 Now did you know that a lot of your old Lego sets can be resold today for as high as five digits?
 The 1980s Lego Space set, for instance, sells for a minimum of Php4,000 in cold hard cash.
 Meanwhile, rare Minifigures, especially the ones that are sold in limited numbers, can go for as much as Php5,000 to Php6,000.
 Given that block-crazy geeks don’t ever decrease in number—they only get richer in time—prices could go so much higher in the future.
 One word of advice: Don’t ever let them Legos go.

-2. Old console games.
 Long before the country was swept away with Clash of Clans and DoTA 2, one humble gaming device brought together kids in the living room: the Nintendo Entertainment System.
-In the Philippines, the NES was marketed as the Family Computer—that little white and red console that only worked with colorful plastic cartridges.
-(The cartridges, on the other hand, would only work if you blew the dust off their chips.)
+In the Philippines, the NES was marketed as the Family Computer—that little white and red console that only worked with colorful plastic cartridges, which have recently made a comeback.
 Aside from the NES, there was also Sega.
 And let’s not forget the Atari of the 1980s, considered the granddad of all gaming console.

-Retro consoles and video games have never really lost their appeal.
+The fact that the NES is being sold again means retro consoles and video games have never really lost their appeal.
 Lots of relic hunters and retro gamers are still on the prowl for a good Duck Hunt down memory lane.
-Consoles are actually a dime a dozen if you know where to look, but game cartridges are so hard to come by now that people are willing to shell out up to Php2,000 per game for rare titles.
+Consoles are actually a dime a dozen if you know where to look, but game cartridges are so hard to come by now that people are willing to shell out up to P2,000 per game for rare titles.
 In this age of terabyte drives, 8-bit still rules.

 You may be aware that some of your beloved comic books already have a high price tag, especially if you’ve been collecting for a long time now, and most especially if you’ve been able to keep them in pristine condition.
 While some titles can go up to five times their usual price, the rarer ones fetch up to 10 times than the usual amount, depending on rarity of the title and condition.